Who is this course for?

 Will I go out on work experience?

-Courses at Highlands are about preparing you for the world of work.
-As part of your course you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for and work towards an employability qualification.
+Courses at Highlands College are about preparing you for the world of work.
+As part of your course, you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.

-You will attend a work placement for one day a week for the duration of the course.
+You will attend a work placement for 1 or 2 week blocks.

 What does this course lead on to?